Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -49.9 days of Xilinx is lower, thus worse.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -49.9 days is lower, thus worse.

 MaxDuration:

-• The maximum days below previous high over 5 years of Xilinx is 403 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• The maximum time in days below previous high water mark over 5 years of Xilinx is 403 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: